 What is Layout in AutoCAD?

-- Basically, a layout in AutoCAD represents a 2d space where the user has the ability to determine the size of the drawing board and edit the title block and also view multiple scenes of the object at the same time.
+- Basically, a layout in AutoCAD represents a 2d space where the user can determine the size of the drawing board and edit the title block and view multiple scenes of the object at the same time.

 - This layout tab can be used to see different 2d views of the 3d object created by the user in the model space.
 Also, the user can add as many numbers of views to the layout and modify the size of the sheet as well.
 The layout space is also known as paper space and is generally used to specify the minor details of the model created.
 A layout can never be 3d dimensional, as it is only referred to as a paper that shows and edits various elements of the model as per the requirement of the user.

 - In the beginning, the user starts to work on the model space that is the 3D space to draw objects.
 Slowly to gain a much bigger and proper perspective, we use the Layout tab from the menu.
 To create drawings and blueprints for printing purposes, we use the layout tab itself.
 The layout tab has the ability to modify the size of the model that is relative to the layout mode.
-In the layout panel, one unit of the sheet is taken as the real distance on the sheet.
+One unit of the sheet is taken as the real distance on the sheet in the layout panel.
 This unit is counted and measured in millimeters or inches.

 - Some of the important commands used in AutoCAD to create Layouts are PLOT, VPORTS, LAYOUT, MODEL, VPMIN, PAGESETUP and more.